gohugoio/hugo/content/contribute/documentation.md

 {{%/* /code */%}}
 ````

-Let's go through each of the three arguments passed into `code`:
+These are the arguments passed into `code`

+`file`
-1. `file`.
-This is the only ***required*** argument for this shortcode. `file` is needed for styling but also plays an important role in helping users create a mental model around Hugo's directory structure.
-Visually, this will be displayed as text in the top bar of the text-editor design you've seen throughout the docs.
-Note that you always want to end the file with an extension, but never use more than a single period in the filename.
-For example, instead of `./archetypes/default`, use `archetypes/default.md`.
-The file extension is important for displaying the correct icon.
+: the only ***required*** argument. `file` is needed for styling but also plays an important role in helping users create a mental model around Hugo's directory structure.
+Visually, this will be displayed as text in the top bar of the text-editor.
+Always end the value with an extension.
+For example, instead of `./public/section/`, use `public/section/index.html`.
+The file extension is used to display the icon.

+`download`
-2. `download`.
-If omitted entirely, this will have no effect on the rendered shortcode.
+: if omitted, this will have no effect on the rendered shortcode.
 When a value is added to `download`, it's used as the filename for a downloadable version of the code block.

+`copy`
-3. `copy`.
-All `code` instances add a copy button to the bottom right automatically.
-However, there are times where you may not want to encourage your end user to copy a code block but still want to keep consistent styling for the filename (e.g., if you adding a "Do not do" code in a tutorial).
-If you want to turn off the copy functionality of `code`, you can add `copy="false"`.
+: a copy button is added automatically to all `code` (i.e., default value  = `true`).
+If you want to keep the filename and styling of `code` but don't want to encourage readers to copy the code (e.g., a "Do not do" snippet in a tutorial), pass the `copy` argument as `copy="false"`.

-##### Example of `Code`
+##### Example `code` Input

-Here is an HTML code block we want to tell the user lives in the `layouts/_default` directory.
-We are going to also make the block downloadable because it works as a standalone file:
+Here is an HTML code block in a case where we want to show the user of the Hugo docs the following:

+1. This type of file *could* live in `layouts/_default`.
+2. This snippet is complete enough that it might be worth downloading as a standalone file.

 ````html
 {{%/* code file="layouts/_default/single.html" download="single.html" */%}}